- Learn how to use

 Improve page load performance

-One way to improve page performance is to reduce the number of requests the browser makes during the critical first few seconds after a page starts loading.
+You improve page performance by reducing the number of requests the browser makes during the first few seconds after a page starts loading.
 This is when users are most likely to notice that a page is loading slowly.

 You can ensure that Optimizely Web Experimentation does not track any events during this period by calling holdEvents

-before the snippet activates - as described above - and then binding a call to sendEvents
+before the snippet activates (as described above) and binding a call to sendEvents

 to an event fired by the browser when it finishes loading some part of the page.